clgtIO/autobundle/README.md

 - Minimal **node_modules**

 # How it works
-Like [bundlephobia.com](https://bundlephobia.com) **Autobundle** use technology like esbuild, webpack to bundling your dependency and automatic publish to NPM registry.
+Same [bundlephobia.com](https://bundlephobia.com), **Autobundle** use technology like esbuild, webpack to bundling your dependency and automatic publish to NPM registry.

 ## Getting started
 Go to [New Issue](https://github.com/clgtIO/autobundle/issues/new/choose) and request

+Note: we highly recommend you only bundle the dependency connect a little dependencies (or the core package), because all dependencies will put into the bundle.
+You should test again after bundling the package.

 ### Published packages